NikitaBerezhnyj/NikitaBerezhnyj/README.md

 # Hi 👋, I'm Nikita Berezhnyj

-**A beginner developer from Ukraine 🇺🇦** I'm interested in all aspects of software development, so I'm focused on developing projects that interest me.
-I already have experience with C, C++, C#, Python, Rust, Tauri, JavaScript, HTML, CSS, Bootstrap, React, Godot, and Ren'Py.
-I also have experience with Git and Linux.
+**_I'm a budding software developer from Ukraine :ukraine:_** with a keen interest in various facets of software development.
+My focus is on creating projects that inspire me and allow me to grow.
+I have hands-on experience with languages and technologies such as C, C++, C#, Python, Rust, Tauri, JavaScript, HTML, CSS, Bootstrap, React, Godot, Ren'Py, and others.
+Additionally, I'm well-versed in using Git and navigating Linux environments.

-I am constantly learning and strive to become an experienced software developer.
+My journey is fueled by a desire to learn continually and to evolve into a skilled software developer.

 ## 🌐 Socials: